gouravojha/Ecommerce-Data-Analysis/README.md

-# Marketing-Data-Analysis
+# Survey-Data-Analysis
-This Project is on Marketing Campaign Data Analysis using Python.
+This Project is on Survey Data Analysis of Ecommerce using Python.